 The maximum authorised mass or MAM is the new designation for Gross Vehicle Weight (GVW).
 This is the vehicle’s weight plus the maximum load it can carry.
 This is usually the first line on the weight plate.

 Usually the second line on a weight plate, the Gross train weight is the MAM of the motorhome plus what it is able to tow.
 This may also be referred to as the Gross Combination Weight (GCW) on some older vehicles.

 Thankfully many motorhome manufacturers these days adjust their motorhomes to be 3,500kg or less to allow drivers with a standard UK full licence to drive legally.
-The downside is that this can remove some of the payload allocation.
-The payload is how much weight you can add into the vehicle.
+The downside is that this can remove some of the payload allocations.
+The payload is how much weight you can add to the vehicle.
 For example, clothes, food and accessories.
-If you have category C1, or C on your licence you can have the motorhome up-plated to gain more payload allocation.
+If you have category C1 or C on your licence you can have the motorhome up-plated to gain more payload allocation.
 In some instances, this can be as much as 700Kg.
-This is a paper exercise and will require no modification to the motorhome, you will be given a new weight plate for the vehicle and a new V5 to show the new available payload.
+This is a paper exercise and will require no modification to the motorhome, you will be given a new weight plate for the vehicle and a new V5 to show the newly available payload.